Design fără titlu - 2024-10-31T002617.672

 THE SZEKLER'S ROCK IN THE TRASCĂU MOUNTAINS

-The village of Colțești, also shadowed by the imposing Szekler's Rock, offers unforgettable views.
-One of these is the Trascău Fortress, built at the end of the 13th century by Vice-Voivode Thorotzkay.
-"Travel suits the traveler," says an old proverb, but it suits even better when you make a fantastic stop in a storybook place, with food so delicious you'll lick your fingers and people so welcoming that you'll never want to leave.
-You might feel like lingering a bit longer, to gain strength like the heroes of childhood fairy tales.
-And then, I realize that one of the heroes from those tales has indeed found a resting place in Transylvania, in the Arieș Valley.
-As you approach, you can see it from afar, resting peacefully with the sky on its forehead—the limestone giant at Rimetea.
-It sits calmly, facing the sky, guarding over the surroundings.
-The Szekler's Rock in the Trascău Mountains seems to be the "Stone Breaker" from Ispirescu's stories.
-The entire landscape surrounding it seems taken from a fairy tale, one that makes your heart skip a beat with emotion, even if the years of childhood are long gone.
+The village of Colțești, also shaded by the imposing Piatra Secuiului, offers unforgettable views.
+An old proverb says that the traveler is in his element on the road, but even more so when making a hearty stop in a fairy-tale place, with food so delicious that you lick your fingers and people so hospitable that you don't want to leave.
+You might feel like lingering a bit longer to gain strength like the heroes of childhood fairy tales.
+And then, I notice that one of the heroes from the story has indeed found a resting place in Transylvania, in the Arieș Valley.
+As you approach, you can see from afar the serene resting limestone giant of Rimetea, with the sky on its brow.
+It sits quietly, facing the sky, guarding the surroundings.
+The Piatra Secuiului in the Trascău Mountains seems to be Sfarmă-Piatră from Ispirescu's stories.
+The entire surrounding landscape seems to be drawn from a fairy tale that makes your heart skip a beat with emotion, even if the years of childhood have long passed.